spinnaker/spinnaker.github.io/reference/providers/ecs.md

 ## Operation mapping

 ### Deploy
-Deploys a new Amazon ECS service to the specified Server Group(s).
+Deploys a new Amazon ECS service to the specified server group(s).
 For load balanced services, the previous service will be drained after the new service is considered healthy.

 Deployments to Amazon ECS take two actions in regards to Amazon ECS resources: